 The German Survey on Volunteering (FWS) is a representative survey of voluntary activities of persons aged 14 and older in Germany.
-Volunteering and the willingness to volunteer can be reported and described among population groups and across regions.
+Volunteering and the willingness to volunteer are recorded through telephone interviews and can be reported and described among population groups and across regions.
 Additionally, volunteers as well as former volunteers and other persons who do not volunteer can be studied.
 The survey is thus a basic instrument for social accounting on volunteering and is funded by the Federal Ministry for Family Affairs, Senior Citizens, Women and Youth (BMFSFJ).

 The questionnaire of the German Survey on Volunteering 2014 has been extended to cover changing and new types of volunteering as well as its contexts and differences between volunteers and non-volunteers.